 Ignore Woman.”

-Was the nine-year-old schoolgirl who jumped out of a moving red-band maxi, in January, in an abduction situation, dressed “vulgar” in her standard three school uniform?
+What pains me is that violence against women is a reality in our society.
+In a rape culture, victim blaming appears to be logical.
+Was the nine-year-old schoolgirl who jumped out of a moving maxi, in January, in an abduction situation, dressed “vulgar” in her standard three school uniform?

 Nuff respect to those who have tried to build solidarity, provided openly critical statements, and engaged in small and public debates.
+A representative of the state cannot dismiss the job to keep Port-of-Spain safe, women safe, and Trinidad and Tobago safe.

-Maybe for all this time, we had the wrong Kee to the City.
+Maybe for all this time, we had the wrong Kee to the city.